Bradley D. Harrelson, DMD

 Over the years, he has also used his alter-ego of Dr. Juggles to educate and minister to children and adults.
 This began during a mission trip in his first year of dental school in which he began to use juggling to grab the attention of children and subsequently provide oral health education.
 Each February while at Ellsworth AFB and at Eglin AFB, he used Dr. Juggles during National Children’s Dental Health Month to provide oral health education to multiple elementary schools which was covered by Air Force Public Affairs for the Defense Media Activity Channel along with local news channels.

-While being stationed in this area, Dr. Harrelson has already enjoyed investing in the community by volunteering as a 7th grade and 10th grade Life Group leader at Crosspoint Church in Niceville and donating time to provide for the oral surgery needs of patients at the Crossroads Dental Clinic in Valparaiso.
+While being stationed in this area, Dr. Harrelson enjoyed investing in the community by volunteering as a leader in the Student Ministry at Crosspoint Church in Niceville and donating time to provide for the oral surgery needs of patients at the Crossroads Dental Clinic in Valparaiso.
 That is one of the main reasons that he is so excited about this practice because it provides a way that his family can continue to serve the community in which they were already so invested.

 Family has always been of utmost importance to Dr. Harrelson; and if you are around him long, it is certain that you will hear stories of his wife and children and how proud he is of them.
 Dr. Harrelson is married to Kasey Harrelson, and they have three wonderful children.

-Kasey also serves the Emerald Coast as a realtor for Keller Williams.
+Kasey also serves the Emerald Coast as a realtor for MVP Realty.
 During college, Kasey was a scholar-athlete in basketball at Louisiana State University for two years and at the Master’s College in Santa Clarita, CA, for two years.
 She is extremely talented and has served anywhere from Wells Fargo Financial in San Francisco and Jackson to serving as the director of children’s ministry in South Dakota to a realtor in Florida.
 She has been amazing in all those capacities while never ceasing to be the number one Super Fan for our children in all of their endeavors.
+Bradley and Kasey have three wonderful children: Abbie, Logan, and Colby.

 The Harrelsons are committed to the communities of the Emerald Coast and look forward to serving it and its members for many years to come!